grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

   scripts/docs/generate-transformations.ts - Includes all content not specific to a transformation. public/app/features/transformers/docs/content.ts - Transformation-specific content.

-  Only use reference style links in the `content.ts` file or else link text will be visible in the UI.
+  Only use reference style links in the 'content.ts' file or else link text will be visible in the UI.

   To build this Markdown, do the following:

   $ cd /docs (from the root of the repository)